ashishmgupta/blog/site/O365SecurityImplementation/docs/BlockMiscAzureServices.md

+### Blocking the "Graph Explorer" app and services under the "Microsoft Azure Management" app.
-We would want to restrict access to various Azure services to non-admin users becuase they dont need that access. <br>
+We would want to restrict access to various Azure services to non-admin users because they don't need that access. <br>
+Graph Explorer is one of the apps we want to disable access to unless It's a business requirement not to do so.
-Some of those services fall under the umbrella of an in built Azure App named "Microsoft Azure management".<br>
+Some of the other services fall under the umbrella of an in-built Azure App named "Microsoft Azure management".<br>
-So, if we block access to this app for non-admin users, the services under them will be unavailable to the non-admin users.<br>
+So, if we block access to this app for non-admin users, the services under them will be unavailable to non-admin users.<br>
 <br>
 Below are the services under "Microsoft Azure management". <br>